a1678019300/PBIP/README.md

 ### Datasets

+Due to GitHub file size limitations, the phenotype file, raw protein and nucleotide sequences, and UniRep features of the strain-level dataset (PBIP), along with the UniRep features of the species-level dataset (PredPHI), are hosted on Google Drive at [https://drive.google.com/drive/folders/1c1JNePxM5IFlTqt6CglUHWi-J-Z_1uoo].
+Users need to download the data folder from the Google Drive and place it within the PBIP directory to run the code properly.

+### Models

-The phenotypic file and UniRep features for the strain-level dataset (PBIP) are available in the data folder, while the raw protein and nucleotide sequences are hosted at [https://drive.google.com/drive/folders/1c1JNePxM5IFlTqt6CglUHWi-J-Z_1uoo?usp=drive_link] due to GitHub file size limitations.
-The UniRep features for the species-level dataset (PredPHI) are also provided in the data folder.
+Due to GitHub file size limitations, the trained models for the strain-level dataset (PBIP) and the species-level dataset (PredPHI) are hosted in the model folder on Google Drive, available at: [https://drive.google.com/drive/folders/1c1JNePxM5IFlTqt6CglUHWi-J-Z_1uoo].

 ### Environment Requirement